lun-lun-lun-lun/demolish/proposal.md

-## Nice To Have (in estimated order of difficulty)
+## Nice To Have
-- Buffer usage
+- Buffer usage to compress data and send it to the client efficiently
-- Part pooling on the client to aid performance
+- Cache parts ahead of time instead of creating a new part for each descruction
 - Loose Octree implementation (Or another spatial partitioning algorithm suitable for mostly static OBBs)
-- Custom Part replication
+- Custom part replication
 - Pseudo Greedy Meshing (mesh nearby parts of the same size)
 - Cutting out parts applies physics to the cutout